Prerequisite and License

 If you want to try the examples in the tutorial, you need:

-• PC with Linux distribution like Ubuntu or Debian.
+- PC with a Linux distribution like Ubuntu or Debian (including WSL - Windows Subsystem for Linux).

 The stable version of GTK is 4.20.3 at present (December 28, 2025).
 The examples in this tutorial have been tested with GTK version 4.10.
-The version 4.10 added some new classes and functions and makes some classes and functions deprecated.
-Some example programs in this tutorial don’t work on the older version.
+Version 4.10 added some new classes and functions and deprecated some old ones.
+Some example programs in this tutorial don’t work on older versions.

 This repository includes Ruby programs.
-They are used to make GFM (GitHub Flavoured Markdown) files, HTML files, LaTeX files and a PDF file.
+They are used to make GFM (GitHub Flavored Markdown), HTML, and PDF files.

 You need: